Sea Turtle Nest Monitoring

 I see you patrol the beach each morning at dawn.
 What exactly do you do?

 Sea Turtle Trackers, under FWC permit, patrol each and every day of turtle season (April – October) beginning one-half hour before sunrise.
 Usually in a team of two, we walk or drive the 5.8 kilometres of St Pete beach searching for turtle tracks that will lead us to a nest made during the previous night.
 We also patrol the shoreline of Shell Key nature preserve and Outback Key which is only accessible by boat.
-When we spot a nest, we mark it with stakes and tape, and measure its location, and, if necessary, may cover it with a cage.
+When we spot a nest, we mark it with stakes and tape, and measure its location, and cover it with a screen.
 We record this information as we are required to report it to the Florida Fish and Wildlife Conservation Commission (FWC).
 In addition to looking for new nests, we check the marked nests every day.

 Can anyone do this, or do you need some sort of license or permit?